heptarch/heptarch.github.io/drafts/demon.md

 <i>Apr.
 23.</i> Lies in bed with a bad case of "scone-rot and
 begoo".
-In weak (suspect feigned) falsetto, describes how to imprint outgoing polarizations into colloid bath, and later sequence of pulsed corrections.
+In weak (suspect feigned) falsetto, describes how to imprint outgoing polarizations into colloid bath.
 </font>
 </div>

-Then, in the final entry:
+In the final entry:

  <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px
 solid black; line-height:1.3;">